 direct descent from a patriot.
 Sources may include birth, baptismal, marriage, death records, etc. Admission to membership

 in the NSDAR is either through a chapter in your state organization (or unit overseas) or as a member-at-large.

-The James K. Polk Chapter holds daytime meetings the second Wednesday
+The James K. Polk Chapter holds daytime meetings the third Wednesday

 of each month (January, March, April, September, October and December) at 11:00 am;

-and dinner meetings the second Thursday of February, May, and November at 5:00 pm.
+and dinner meetings the third Thursday of February, May, and November at 5:00 pm.

 Please contact the chapter about meeting locations.